State Worker Salary Database

 Updated January 22, 2015: Now includes 2014 CSU pay, 2014 civil service pay, 2013 University of California pay, and 2012 state legislative pay.

-This database allows you to search the salaries of California's 300,000-plus state workers and view up to seven years of their pay history.
+This database allows you to search the salaries of California's 300,000-plus state workers and view up to eight years of their pay history.

 Search by name or department.
-For quicker searches, use first and last name.
+For quicker searches, use a first and last name.

 Sources: University of California President's Office, California State Controller's Office, California Legislature

 Results for civil service workers are the actual amounts paid to them during 2013, according to the State Controller's Office.
 Results for legislative staffers show pay as of June 2012 projected for the remainder of the year.
 Gross pay includes overtime, bonuses, housing allowances, sick leave payout, vacation payout and multiple other forms of cash compensation.
 Some workers promoted toward the end of the year will see their old job titles listed.
 None of the data presented has been changed from what was released to The Sacramento Bee by the State Controller's Office, the University of California President's Office and the California Legislature.

 Names that show up in the database twice: Some state workers performed two jobs during 2013.
 For instance, a full-time lieutenant working for the Department of Corrections may work several part-time shifts as a sergeant.
 He would be listed twice; to see his total salary, add both figures.
 This phenomenon is especially common in the CSU system.